tebaker/MinesweeperForms/README.md

 ![](/images/MSFormsControlForm.png)

- Once the n, m and b variables are set, a new Form of buttons is created with a randomly generated collection of bombs ('\*')
+ Once the n, m and b variables are set, a new Form of buttons is created with a randomly generated collection of bombs (':bomb:')

 ![](/images/MSFormsGeneratedBoard.png)